SHSGames/shsgames.github.io/README.md

 ## General Information

 ### The `/cached_resources` directory:
 This is soley to reduce the cost on our end.
 We are charged by the gigabyte that is sent from our storage service.
-By allowing this to fill up with cache, it prevents unexpected and additional charges on our end.
+By allowing this to fill up with cache, it prevents unexpected additional charges on our end.

 ### Web Services (API'S):
 The `/service` directory consists of JavaScript modules that can ONLY be accessed by the backend.
 For example,